-There are other College occasions when formal dress is required and you will be notified in advance of these occasions.
+There are other College occasions when formal dress is required, and you will be notified in advance of these occasions.

-As per the College's Health, Safety and Wellbeing policy, students are required to wear footwear for all meals and events in the Dining Hall, in the Academic Centre and the Learning Commons, and in the communal and administrative areas of Downer House.
+Students are required to wear footwear for all meals and events in the Dining Hall, in the Academic Centre and the Learning Commons, and in the communal and administrative areas of Downer House.